 Bio

-Contemporary Landscape Artist Mark Bowles was born and raised in the San Francisco Bay Area of Northern California.
-Mark’s passion for interpreting what he saw brought him to his studies at the College of Arts and Crafts located in Oakland California.
-There he completed his studies with honors with a limited stay at Institudio Allende in San Miguel de Allende, Mexico.
+Contemporary Landscape artist Mark Bowles was born and raised in the San Francisco Bay Area of Northern California.
+Mark’s passion for interpreting what he saw brought him to his studies at the College of Arts and Crafts in Oakland, California.
+There he completed his studies with honors including a limited stay at Institudio Allende in San Miguel de Allende, Mexico.
 It is this dedication and passion for his art that has allowed his work to grow and move forward and stay fresh.

-While Mark has remained dedicated in his professional career for 40 years, whether he is working with a still life, the human figure, or landscape, he is always fascinated by texture, form and color.
-He does not limit himself in what he paints or how he might interpret what he sees.
+While Mark has remained dedicated in his professional career for over 50 years, whether he is working with a still life, the human figure, or landscape, he is always fascinated by texture, form and color.
+He does not limit himself in what he paints or how he might interpret what he see.
 This freedom allows his work to move from representational to minimalist to abstraction.

-Among the many solo gallery and museum exhibitions, Mark’s works are represented in galleries in Houston, Chicago, Palm Desert, San Francisco Tucson, Park City and Santa Fe.
+Among the many solo gallery and museum exhibitions, Mark’s works are currently represented in galleries in Santa Fe, Telluride, Palm Desert, Tucson and Los Gatos.

-Mark currently has homes and studios in Orangevale and La Quinta, California.
+Mark currently lives and works in Orangevale, California.

 error: Content is protected !!